Installing the WireGuard server¶

 Your public key will be different from ours.
 This is expected (you just created your own key above).

-Set your Pi-hole to listen on all interfaces¶
+Set your Pi-hole to allow only local requests¶

-On your Settings page (tab DNS), ensure you set the listing mode of your Pi-hole to one of the
+On your Settings page (tab DNS), ensure you select the appropriate listening mode of your Pi-hole.

 You can now continue to add clients.